psycopg/psycopg/docs/basic/pgtypes.rst

 ----------------

-PostgreSQL `range types`__ are a family of data types representing a range of value between two elements.
+PostgreSQL `range types`__ are a family of data types representing a range of values between two elements.
 The type of the element is called the range *subtype*.
 PostgreSQL offers a few built-in range types and allows the definition of custom ones.